 The red leather interior presents very nicely with no cracks present from the pictures provided.
 The steering wheel appears to have some discoloration from normal wear however the sunlight in the pictures provided may be hiding some of that.

-Options above the expanded standard feature feature list for 1977 mentioned earlier include a tilt-and-telescopic steering wheel, aluminum wheels, tinted glass, luggage carrier and anti-theft system.
+Options above the expanded standard feature list for 1977 mentioned earlier include a tilt-and-telescopic steering wheel, aluminum wheels, tinted glass, luggage carrier and an anti-theft system.
 While the original factory 8-track comes with the sale, the current dated in-dash cassette stereo would be the first thing we would change on this example.

 The fifth digit of this example’s VIN (1Z37L7S422695) contains and “L” which denotes this example came equipped with the standard 180 horsepower L48 350 cubic inch V8.
-The last six digits of the VIN also indicate that Chevrolet produced the the owner’s car about halfway through model year 1977.
+The last six digits of the VIN also indicate that Chevrolet produced the owner’s car about halfway through the model year 1977.
 The blue-painted block also confirms this as Chevy made a change from orange earlier in the production year.
-While the original owner doesn’t mention it, the interior vents and engine picture seem to confirm this Corvette is an air-conditioned example, so make sure you check the system operation as part of a thorough in-person inspection.
+While the original owner doesn’t mention it, the interior vents and engine pictures seem to confirm this Corvette is an air-conditioned example, so make sure you check the system operation as part of a thorough in-person inspection.
 We would plan on enjoying this Corvette over the summer and then make a plan to detail the engine over the winter.

 While this 1977 example may not be the most popular C3 available, we love that this is being sold by the original seller who appears to have the entire story of his Corvette’s life as well as the documentation to back it up.
-Add to that is the fact this Corvette is a well optioned example in a classic color combination that you can cruise comfortably in.
+Add to that is the fact this Corvette is a well-optioned example in a classic color combination that you can cruise comfortably in.
 Consider this: in 1977, 93% of new Corvette buyers at the time were under 49 years and 50% of that were under 30.
 Hypothetically, if the original owner was 30 at the time of purchase, he’s now likely in his late 60s or early 70s and is looking for the right caretaker for his beloved Corvette rather than making a quick buck.
 Good luck with the purchase!